XtremeIdiots/azure-landing-zones/docs/index.md

 Additionally, this is probably where I would want to start splitting stuff out into more logical deployment phases.

 ## Next Steps - Policy Assignments

+So looking at this the ALZ-Bicep documentation under the deployment flow has an alzDefaults 'module' which is not so straightforward to understand.
+There are some odd bits in there, understandable things but odd when reading.

+So what am I trying to accomplish? at present I am really just looking for the logging/diagnostic policies - my thoughts then are to essentially implement my own version of the `alzDefaults` module.